franke-hub/SDL/src/cpp/Edit/Xcb/doc/Internal-logic.md

 no delimiter line.

 #### Undo/Redo operation
-All operations that change a file can be un-done and re-done.
-As a special case, UNDO for a line being changed cannot be re-done.
+All operations that change a file can be un-done and re-done, except that UNDO for a line being changed cannot be re-done.
-(Maybe this should change.
-It's easy enough.)
+(This could change.
+It's easy enough to implement.)

-UNDO/REDO logic is complicated by the fact that there are two parts to REDO and UNDO: Both the file itself changes and the line mark changes.
+UNDO/REDO logic for marked lines is complicated by the fact that there are two parts to REDO and UNDO: Both the file itself changes and the line mark changes.
 The file changes are internally recorded in REDO/UNDO lists.
 Mark changes are not recorded, so the mark state changes separately from the file change.